deviodigital/dispensary-age-verification/readme.txt

 4. All of the available customizer options in the Pro version

 == Changelog ==

+= 2.3.1 =
+*   Updated the YES/NO button order in the customizer settings in `includes/customizer.php`
+*   Updated the YES/NO button order in the popup in `public/js/dispensary-age-verification-public.js`
+*   Updated the YES/NO button styles in `public/css/dispensary-age-verification-public.css`
+*   Updated popup title to not display if the setting is empty in `public/js/dispensary-age-verification-public.js`
+*   Updated text strings for localization in `languages/dispensary-age-verification.pot`
+*   General code cleanup in multiple files

 = 2.3 =
 *   Added 2 new filters for before/after the popup content in `public/class-dispensary-age-verification-public.php`